 Tristin Smith

 Tristin Smith is a research assistant at the University of Michigan’s Center for Local, State, and Urban Policy (CLOSUP), where she works on the Center’s “Close Up on the UP” project.
-She is a third-year in the School of Information majoring in Information Analysis and minoring in Digital Studies and is part of the U.P.
+She is a senior in the School of Information majoring in Information Analysis and minoring in Digital Studies and is part of the U.P.
 Scholars Program.
-Tristin is interested in researching the intersection between technology and education.
+She will be working in technology consulting following graduation.

 Balancing Tradition and Technology